Student Behavioral Misconduct Policy and Procedures

 Generally, allegations regarding a student's conduct will be adjudicated through processes governed by the Division of Student Affairs.

-- If facing disciplinary action, the student has the right to accept the Student Conduct Officer's finding of fact and recommended disciplinary action, at which time the matter is closed; or, the student may appeal the decision and/or disciplinary action to the Dean for Student Affairs.
+- The respondent the right to accept the Student Conduct Officer’s determination and any disciplinary action imposed, at which time the matter is closed; or, respondent may appeal the determination and/or disciplinary action to the Dean for Student Affairs.

-- If a decision is made to accept the appeal request and reconsider the matter, the Dean for Student Affairs will adjudicate the matter.
-At this time the Dean will review and consider information from the initial proceeding conducted by the Student Conduct Officer and any additional information provided by the student or any other source.
-The student and any other party have the opportunity to present all information they would like considered.
-The Dean will evaluate the information and reach an outcome and notify the parties of the outcome in writing.
-Decisions made by the Dean are final and not subject to appeal.
+- If a decision is made to accept the appeal request and reconsider the matter, the Dean for Student Affairs or designee will adjudicate the matter.
+At this time, the Dean and/or designee may review and consider information and evidence from the initial investigation conducted by the Student Conduct Officer and any additional information or evidence provided by a party.
+The Dean and/or designee will evaluate the information, make a final determination, and notify the parties of the outcome in writing.
+Decisions made by the Dean and/or designee are final and not subject to appeal.

 General Guidelines for Student Appeals